 If you're applying to college as a STEM major, you might have concerns about how to differentiate yourself from your fellow applicants.
 After all, it's common to meet other students who have similar grades and test scores to yours, as well as the same extracurriculars.
-However, many students can get past this by following a few important steps.
+However, STEM students can differentiate themselves on college applications by following a few important steps.

 Use the Essay, Activities to Stand out